 Impact to the lower legs can happen in a variety of ways.
 Here are a few:

-• Running in old, worn-out running shoes
+• Running or walking in old, worn-out running shoes

 • Heavy heal striking